minhtran-q/hibernate-knowledge/README.md

   _Example:  SELECT a FROM Author a JOIN FETCH a.books b WHERE b.title LIKE '%Hibernate%'_

   _Note:_
   1. Hibernate will generate a `CROSS JOIN` for a implicit join.
+Prefer to always use an explicit JOIN instead.

   _Example: SELECT s FROM session s WHERE s.managementEntity.managementId = ?1_